IainMcManus/iOSCoreLibrary/README.md

  * Reports upload errors to the user and permits retrying

 Requirements
- * You will need the official Dropbox SDK and must run through their setup steps
  * You will need to add the CoreImage and OpenGLES frameworks to your project
- * The Dropbox SDK must be added as a Framework to the iOSCoreLibrary project
- * Refer to https://www.dropbox.com/developers/core/sdks/ios for more information
+ * Version 1.3.11 of the Dropbox SDK has been included.
+For the latest version please go to https://www.dropbox.com/developers/core/sdks/ios
+ * The Dropbox SDK is the property of Dropbox Inc. Please refer to their license agreement before modifying or distributing their code.

 Usage